drshahizan/SECP3843/submission/Leejxx/question1/question1.md

     - The Model component interacts with the MongoDB database to perform CRUD operations (Create, Read, Update, Delete).
   - MySQL:
     - MySQL is a relational database management system.
+    - It is used as the database for storing data represented in JSON format too.
     - The MySQL database is used specifically for user authentication in this architecture.
-    - It stores user-related information, such as usernames, passwords, and other authentication details.
+    - It also stores user-related information, such as usernames, passwords, and other authentication details.
     - The user authentication functionality is handled separately from the main data storage in MongoDB.
 - ### JSON Dataset (Supply Store Dataset)
    - The JSON dataset contains information about sales transactions, including items purchased, customer details, store location, coupon usage, and purchase method.